GoogleCloudPlatform/ai-on-gke/jupyter-on-gke/variable_definitions.md

 ### support_email

 Support email assocated with the [brand](#brand).
-Used as a point of contact for consent for the ["OAuth Consent" in Pantheon](https://pantheon.corp.google.com/apis/credentials/consent).
+Used as a point of contact for consent for the ["OAuth Consent" in Cloud Console](https://console.cloud.google.com/apis/credentials/consent).
 It will not be used if brand is empty.

 ### url_domain_addr